kate-fie/syndirella/docs/source/user_guide.rst

         by different routes it will only be counted once.

 **🔑🔑🔑_[route_uuid]_[rxn_name]_products_[last_step]of[total_steps]_placements.pkl.gz & .csv:**
     Merged placements with products info.
-Structure of pkl.gz

 **🔑🔑🔑_[route_uuid]_to_hippo.pkl.gz:**
     Full routes and placements.
-Structure of pkl.gz

 .. note::